Vero Voice Blog

 Because engravings and serial numbers can be removed, another method is to use secret data dot markings.
 Data dots are micro-dots contained within a binder and can be sprayed onto tools and equipment.
 Each dot contains unique information which has been laser etched into it.
 Data-dot information is registered onto a database and Police can access the database if property is recovered or criminals arrested.

-2. Record serial numbers
+2. Record serial numbers and identifying features

 3. Take photographs and keep receipts